How Dogs Help Children With Special Needs

 Dogs Trained for Service

-Service dogs are trained to perform specific tasks for just one child.
-They might be trained how to detect low blood sugar or a seizure before it starts.
-Other service dogs are taught how to recognize infections, cancer, or the beginning of a migraine.
+Each service dog is trained for one child to perform specific tasks.
+If needed, the service dog trains in detecting low blood sugar or a seizure before it starts.
+These service dogs train on how to recognize infections, cancer, or the beginning of a migraine.
 Service dogs are often in a vest with the words “service dog” to let the public know that they are on the job.

 Children with many conditions have dogs or other pets that offer the care and support they need.
 Here are a few of the most common reasons children have a dog to help them with daily activities: